HumanNeuronLab/ERWiN/readme.txt

        None reported.

 Future Version Updates:
+       - Rotation and permutation transformations must be taken into coordinate account for contacts.
        - Allow for slice viewer rotation and permutation.
        - Add option to not save Mgrid file.
        - Add option to save .txt file compatible with final BioImageSuite